prajwel/curvit/README.md

 ### `curve`

-If you already have the source coordinates, the `curve` function of curvit can be used to create lightcurves.
+If you already have the source coordinates, the `curve` function of curvit can be used to create light curves.

 ``` python
 >>> curvit.curve(events_list = 'AS1G06_084T01_9000000710uvtFIIPC00F1_l2ce.fits', xp = 2559, yp = 806)